 I wish I could share with you the look of disbelief on their faces when they had to turn around and come back.
 Above is that second taxable

 Professor Slots in Las Vegas and Alaska

-Afterwards, I never really stopped gambling, because my business requires that I keep pushing forward on learning, but the intensity certainty dropped to a level supporting writing a book about slots gambling, casinos, play club comps, and all the rest of it.
+Afterward, I never really stopped gambling, because my business requires that I keep pushing forward on learning, but the intensity certainty dropped to a level supporting writing a book about slots gambling, casinos, play club comps, and all the rest of it.

-Writing “Learning To Win”
+Writing “Learning to Win”

-I wrote “LEARNING TO WIN: How to Make a Profit at Slot Machine Gambling” over the rest of 2014 through the beginning of 2016.
-I admit, it took awhile to finish.
+I wrote Learning to Win: How to Make a Profit at Slot Machine Gambling over the rest of 2014 through the beginning of 2016.
+I admit it took a while to finish.
 I’d never written a nonfiction book before.